The best camping sites along the Great Ocean Road

 Lush landscapes meet serene river views.
 (Image: Visit Victoria)

-Located within the Great Otway National Park, situated near Wye River, this is a very small campsite right by the ocean.
-It’s also free, which adds to its appeal.
-Note that it is very basic (i.e. no toilets, running water or barbecues), so you’ll need to come well prepared.
+Located within the Great Otway National Park, Jamieson Creek Campground has 24 campsites by the ocean.
+There are a range of campsites, each accommodating up to six people, for tents and small carvans and trailers.
+Note that it is very basic (i.e. no toilets, running water or barbecues), so you’ll need to come well prepared, but the picturesque location certainly makes up for it.

 This popular scout camp set in more than 300 hectares of beautiful natural bush is 35 kilometres from Geelong and two kilometres from the popular beach in Anglesea.